-Eurasian watermilfoil (Myriophyllum spicatum L.) is an invasive exotic aquatic plant that was introduced to North America in the early 1940s.
+Eurasian watermilfoil (Myriophyllum spicatum L.) is an invasive exotic aquatic plant that was introduced to North America in the New York state in 1880.
 It grows rapidly and tends to form a dense canopy on the water surface, which often interferes with recreation, inhibits water flow, and impedes navigation.
 As with most weeds, there are three general control strategies that can be employed: mechanical/manual, chemical, and biological.

 Mechanical and manual control, either by hand pulling, raking, or harvesting, is effective at reducing current abundance of plants and is useful to clear channels or maintain access.
 It will not result in long term control and depending upon growing conditions, several removals may be needed each year and regrowth may be fast unless roots are removed or plants are harvested close to the sediment.
 Professionally contracted mechanical harvesting can cost from $300 to 600 per acre.
 Water level management and bottom barriers may also be used in some locations, but generally are not permitted in Minnesota.